 M.A.F. from Flagstaff, AZ

 My mother in law moved into her farmhouse where cats previously peed in an enclosed front porch with wood flooring.
 The odor was quite intoxicating.
 She used several bottles of Lysol in the brown bottles full strength after having soaked the wood in bleach water and allowing it to dry with the help of fans.
-Eventually as she continued the Lysol over the floor boards and around the corners and baseboard, the odor dissipated and family could sit there and enjoy the front porch right after moving in.

 Below is my sure-fire way to remove animal urine & it's odor.
 If the urine has soaked down INTO a wood floor or into the walls make sure you let the enzyme cleaner also soak down into that area too!
 A note: Lysol, may clean & disinfect the area & may mask the odor with it's own smell, but the peroxide & the enzyme cleaner actually get rid of the problem.
 If you choose to use Lysol as in the previous post, I'd save it for using last, after following these directions: